When you experience an emotion, a behaviour usually comes with it.

 Reason: Guilt can be hard to overcome because it often serves a valuable purpose.

-Guilt is usually triggered by our conscience, which is our internal moral compass.
+Our conscience usually triggers guilt, our internal moral compass.
 The conscience is designed to keep us in line with our values and make sure we behave in ways that are consistent with those values.
-So guilt usually arises when we do something we believe is wrong, or when we don’t live up to our own high standards.
+So guilt usually arises when we do something we believe is wrong or don’t live up to our high standards.

-For this reason, guilt can be very powerful motivator.
-It can help us to take responsibility for our actions, learn from our mistakes, and make changes in our behaviour.
-That’s why guilt is an important part of Dialectical Behaviour Therapy (DBT).
-DBT helps people to understand their emotions
+For this reason, guilt can be a potent motivator.
+It can help us take responsibility for our actions, learn from our mistakes, and change our behaviour.

 Taking Opposite action for guilt